sophiascarano/COVID-19_wildfire_CA_amenity_avoidance_app/README.md

+# Executive Summary

-# Identifying and Avoiding Areas At Risk for COVID-19 and Other Natural Disasters
+##Identifying and Avoiding Areas At Risk for COVID-19 and Other Natural Disasters
  ------------------------------------------------------------------------------------------------------------------------------------------------------------------